Future of the AUVA headquarters: luxury apartments or neglected ruin?

 Future visions and concerns

-a building of architectural importance
+A building of architectural importance